wkumari/draft-vandergaast-edns-client-subnet/README.md

    about this option, and will continue working as they had been.

-   Failure to support this option or its improper handling will, at worst, cause suboptimal identification of client location, which is a common occurrence in current content delivery network (CDN) setups.
+   Failure to support this option or its improper handling will, at worst, cause suboptimal identification of client network location, which is a common occurrence in current content delivery network (CDN) setups.

    Section 7.1 also provides a mechanism for Stub Resolvers to signal Recursive Resolvers that they do not want ECS treatment for specific